 The Company maintains exposure in cash and cash equivalents and term deposits with banks.
 The same are maintained with banks or financial institutes of repute.
-Credit limits and concentration of exposure are actively monitored by the Finance department of the Company.
+Credit limits and concentration of exposure are actively monitored by the finance department of the Company.
+The maximum exposure to credit risk as at March 31, 2022 and March 31, 2021 is the carrying value of each class of financial assets as disclosed in Note 4, 5, 9, 10, and 11.